 - LCOE reflects the total cost of generating a unit of electricity.

-Videos of VolturnUS 1:8 Performance:
+Videos of VolturnUS Performance:

 VolturnUS 1:8 is a 65-foot-tall floating wind turbine prototype that is 1:8th the geometric scale of a 6-megawatt (MW), approximately 450-foot rotor diameter design.
-The patent-pending VolturnUS 1:8, was designed and built at UMaine, assembled at Cianbro’s facility in Brewer, successfully towed nearly 30 miles from Brewer by a Maine Maritime Academy tugboat, and anchored for testing off the coast of Castine, Maine in 90 ft of water.
-On June 13, 2013, the turbine was energized and began delivering electricity through an undersea cable to the Central Maine Power electricity grid, making VolturnUS 1:8 the first grid-connected offshore wind turbine in the Americas.
+The patented VolturnUS 1:8 was designed and built at UMaine, assembled at Cianbro’s facility in Brewer, successfully towed nearly 30 miles from Brewer by a Maine Maritime Academy tugboat, and anchored for testing off the coast of Castine, Maine in 90 ft of water.

+As anticipated for a 1:8 scale unit, the VolturnUS 1:8 experienced numerous storm events representative of design environmental conditions prescribed by the American Bureau of Shipping (ABS) Guide for Building and Classing Floating Offshore Wind Turbines, 2013.
 During the deployment, the prototype performed as expected in both operation and ABS extreme Design Load Cases (DLC) as follows:

 - Over 110 operational load cases similar to ABS DLC 1,2,

 - Over 18 extreme load cases equivalent to ABS DLC 1.6 and 6.1, representing 50-year Return Period Events

 - One event equivalent to the ABS survival load case, representing a 500-year Return Period Event.

 Based on observations during deployment, the VolturnUS 1:8 exhibited responses in line with coupled model design predictions and provides confidence moving forward with design and construction of a full-scale floating offshore wind turbine utilizing the VolturnUS platform technology.